TSAI-EVA8/S4/README.md

 ## Problem Statement
-This is the assignment based on the Session 2.
+This is the Part1 of the Session4.
 We are expected to train a network as shown below
 ![alt text](images/network.png "Title")

 Some of the details of what we have done: